Wall decor: things you should know about paint

 If you wish to do so, you can hire professional painters to make your lives easier and to guarantee good quality work.
 Lastly, the surface on which the paint is applied must be properly prepared according to the type of wall covering that is already in place and the type of paint that will be applied.
 For example: water-based paint such as latex paint cannot be applied directly on top of a layer of oil-based paint.

 In some cases, you will also have to clean and de-grease the surface and you may need to apply a primer and complete other steps before you paint (sanding, stripping, etc.).
-A minimum of two layers are usually recommended in order to make sure that the results are durable.
+A minimum of two layers is usually recommended in order to make sure that the results are durable.

 WOULD YOU LIKE TO GET A GENERAL IDEA OF HOW MUCH YOUR PAINTING PROJECT WILL COST?
 Test our cost estimator which calculates according to the room dimension and the number of colours.